-Paralytic ileus is one of the complications that produces the greatest discomfort in the patient, as well as prolonging their hospital stay.
+Paralytic ileus is one of the complications that produces the greatest discomfort in the patient, as well as prolonging their hospital stay1.

-103. Multimodal management by using alternatives to opioids (thoracic epidural catheter, blockages, minimally invasive surgery, avoiding the routine use of nasogastric tube and avoiding an excess of IV therapy fluid) is recommended to prevent the appearance of Postoperative paralytic ileus.
+103. Multimodal management by using alternatives to opioids (thoracic epidural catheter, blockages, minimally invasive surgery, avoiding the routine use of an NG tube and avoiding an excess of IV therapy fluid) is recommended to prevent the appearance of postoperative paralytic ileus1.

-1. Gustafsson UO, Scott MJ, Hubner M, Nygren J, Demartines N, Francis N, et al. Guidelines for Perioperative Care in Elective Colorectal Surgery: Enhanced Recovery After Surgery (ERAS) Society Recommendations: 2018.
+Gustafsson UO, Scott MJ, Hubner M, Nygren J, Demartines N, Francis N, et al. Guidelines for Perioperative Care in Elective Colorectal Surgery: Enhanced Recovery After Surgery (ERAS) Society Recommendations: 2018.
 World J Surg 2019; 43(3):659-695.